 Responding to Security Incidents

-We have established procedures and policies with regards to responding and communicating about security incidents from our Security Team.
+We have established procedures and policies with regards to responding and communicating about security incidents.
 The level of the security incident will dictate how we communicate and respond to our customers.
-If a security incident does occur, you will be kept updated via our Customer Success team.
-They will be on hand to help and support you through the incident regarding updates.
-All of our procedures and policies regarding responding to security incidents are evaluated and updated on at least an annual basis.
+If a security incident does occur which affects your personal information, we will inform you as required by applicable law.
+We annually reevaluate our response procedures and amend them as we deem necessary.

 Disaster Recovery and Business Continuity Plan

-A business continuity plan has been put in place in the event an emergency or critical incident impacting any facet of Economic Security Planning’s business operations, including the platform, occurs.
-This was created so that we can continue to function as a business for our customers, no matter the scenario.
+A business continuity plan has been put in place in the event an emergency or critical incident impacting any facet of ESP’s business operations, including the Services, occurs.
+This was created with the intent that we can continue to function as a business for our customers in the event of major disruptions.
 The business continuity plan is tested and checked on an annual basis for applicability and any additional improvements that could be made.

 Personnel & Endpoints